GYMNEMA SYLVESTRE R. Br: A COMPREHENSIVE REVIEW ON PHYTOCHEMICAL AND ANALYTICAL STUDYHTML Full Text

 Kazuko Y et al., in 1992 isolated five oleanane-type triterpenoid saponins, gymnemic acids VIII-XII as antisweet principles from the leaves of G. sylvestre and characterized as glucosideuronic acid derivatives of gymnemagenin acylated with acetyl, tigloyl and 2-methylbutyroyl moieties 25.

 Wen CY et al., in 2000 isolated six oleanane-type saponins, along with two known triterpene saponins, were isolated from the leaves of G. sylvestre.
-The structures of the oleanane triterpene glycosides were characterized on the basis of hydrolysis and spectral evidence, including 1D- and 2D-NMR (TOCSY, ROESY, HMQC and HMBC) and FABMS analyses 28.
+The structures of the oleanane triterpene glycosides were characterized based on hydrolysis and spectral evidence, including 1D- and 2D-NMR (TOCSY, ROESY, HMQC, and HMBC) and FABMS analyses 28.

 Vishwa raj lal et al., in 2015 isolated and characterized the Gymnemic acid, from five ecotypes of G. sylvestre leaves with different solvent systems like petroleum ether, benzene, and methanol.
 The defatted leaves were extracted under continuous hot extraction in Soxhlet apparatus with 90% methanol gave the maximum yield of gymnemic acid (42%) in the ecotype collected from Ranchi.
 Gymnemic acid was purified by preparative chromatographic methods 38.

 Trivedi PD et al., in 2011 developed a liquid chromatographic method for the determination of gymnemagenin in leaves of G. sylvestre.
 Gymnemagenin was obtained after acidic hydrolysis followed by basic hydrolysis of the sample and extraction into ethyl acetate.
 Analyte separation and quantification were achieved by isocratic reversed-phase liquid chromatography and UV detection at 220 nm.
-The method involves the use of an RP-18e Lichrocart reversed-phase column (5 μm, 75 × 4 mm id) and a binary isocratic mobile-phase profile.
-Linearity was observed in the range of 9.18 to 720 μg ml-1 with correlation coefficient of 0.998.
-Relative standard deviation of linearity of the method was found to be 0.015% 44.
+The method involves the use of an RP-18e Lichrocart reversed-phase column (5μm, 75 ×4mm id) and a binary isocratic mobile-phase profile.
+Linearity was observed in the range of 9.18 to 720 μg ml-1 with a correlation coefficient of 0.998.
+The relative standard deviation of linearity of the method was found to be 0.015% 44.

 A novel attempt has been made by Killedar SG et al., in 2012 to study the various parameters for the development of G. sylvestre leaf extracts for injectable dosage forms.
-Ethanolic and water extracts of G. sylvestre were obtained by decoction and filtered through whatman paper-1.
-Stability and solubility were studied after drying the extracts in a vaccum dryer.
-Phytochemical screening and TLC study was carried out.
+Ethanolic and water extracts of G. sylvestre were obtained by decoction and filtered through Whatman paper 1.
+Stability and solubility were studied after drying the extracts in a vacuum dryer.
+Phytochemical screening and TLC study were carried out.
 Injections of different strength of dried extracts were made using normal saline and sterilized by autoclaving, where dried extracts showed 39 ºC and 65% relative humidity.
-Liquid extracts showed presence if triterpenoids, sugars, proteins.
+Liquid extracts showed a presence if triterpenoids, sugars, proteins.
 Gymnemic acid was found to be major constituent it was confirmed by TLC by comparing with standards 45.

-In the present study attempts were done by Manika N et al., in 2012 to identify the efficient extraction procedure including solvent selection and methods, stability assessment in terms of drying as well as storage and changes occurring during annual cycle using an important analytical marker gymne-magenin.
-The yield of the marker was found to be highest in acid–base hydrolysis extract (1.17%).
-Among different drying methods adopted, gymnemagenin content was high in shade dried leaves (1.15%) while it was significantly low in sun dried material (0.54%).
-Estimate of yield and enriched gymnemagenin (1.01 - 1.23%) indicated that summer (April - July) is the ideal time to harvest G. sylvestre 47.
+In the present study attempts were done by Manika N et al., in 2012 to identify the efficient extraction procedure including solvent selection and methods, stability assessment in terms of drying as well as storage and changes occurring during annual cycle using an important analytical marker gymnemagenin.
+The yield of the marker was found to be highest in acid-base hydrolysis extract (1.17%).
+Among different drying methods adopted, gymnemagenin content was high in shade dried leaves (1.15%) while it was significantly low in sun-dried material (0.54%).
+An estimate of yield and enriched gymnemagenin (1.01 - 1.23%) indicated that summer (April - July) is the ideal time to harvest G. sylvestre 47.

-Tahira anjum et al., in 2013 studied leaves of G. sylvestre is used by peoples of Vidisha district for treatment of diabetes.
+Tahira Anjum et al., in 2013 studied leaves of G. sylvestre is used by peoples of Vidisha district for treatment of diabetes.
 The active compound of this plant is a group of acids termed as gymnemic acid.
-Gymnemic acids have antidiabetic, antisweetner and anti inflammatory activities.
-The phyto-constituents of G. sylvestre were isolated and their chemistry and structures were studied and elucidated.
-The result of investigation was helpful for the correct botanical identification of plant and also different sources of medicine and pharmaceutical industry 48.
+Gymnemic acids have antidiabetic, antisweetner and anti-inflammatory activities.
+The phyto-constituents of G. sylvestre were isolated, and their chemistry and structures were studied and elucidated.
+The result of the investigation was helpful for the correct botanical identification of plant and also different sources of medicine and pharmaceutical industry 48.

 CONFLICTS OF INTEREST: Nil

-- Kavishankar GB, Lakshmidevi N, Mahadeva Murthy S, Prakash HS and Niranjana SR: Diabetes and medicinal plants-A review.
-Int J Pharm Biomed Sci, 2011; 2: 65-80.
+- Kavishankar GB, Lakshmidevi N, Murthy SM, Prakash HS and Niranjana SR: Diabetes and medicinal plants - A review.
+Int J Pharm Biomed Sci 2011; 2(3): 65-80.

-- Merrily AK and David W: Herbal Therapy and Supplements: A Scientific and Traditional Lippincott Williams and Wilkins, 2000; 181-184.
+- Merrily AK and David W: Herbal Therapy and Supplements: A Scientific and Traditional Lippincott Williams & Wilkins 2000: 181-84.

 - The Wealth of India: A Dictionary of Indian Raw materials and Industrial products.
 Council of Scientific and Industrial Research, New Delhi 1956; 276-77.

-- Mohsina S and Singh NK: sylvestre : A miracle fruit for Diabetes cure.
-International Journal of pure and applied bioscience 2014; 2: 318-325.
+- Mohsina S and Nama KS: sylvestre : A miracle fruit for Diabetes cure.
+International Journal of Pure and Applied Bioscience 2014; 2(6): 318-25.

-- Indian medicinal plants a compendium of 500 species, published by Orient Longman Private Ltd., 3:
+- Indian medicinal plants a compendium of 500 species, volume III, published by Orient Longman Private Ltd.,

 - Pragada PM, Rao DS and Venkaiah M: Study of some ethnomedicinal plants for treatment of dysentery of North Coastal Andhra Pradesh, India.
-Int J Biosci 2012; 2: 18-24.
+Int J Biosci.
+2012; 2(1): 18-24.

 - Compendium of medicinal plants.
 Published by NIIR board of consultants and engineers 188.